symfony/symfony-docs/deployment.rst

 ~~~~~~~~~~~~~~~~~~~~

 If you're using source control (e.g. Git or SVN), you can simplify by having
 your live installation also be a copy of your repository.
-When you're ready
+When you're ready to
-to upgrade it is as simple as fetching the latest updates from your source
+upgrade it is as simple as fetching the latest updates from your source control
-control system.
-A common approach for this in Git is, to tag your release and
+system.
+When using Git, a common approach is to create a tag for each release
-check out the Git tag on deployment (see `Git Tagging`_).
+and check out the appropriate tag on deployment (see `Git Tagging`_).

 This makes updating your files *easier*, but you still need to worry about
 manually taking other steps (see `Common Post-Deployment Tasks`_).